abnogueira/sql-ark/8-week-sql-challenge/case-study-2/A-pizza-metrics.md

 	FROM pizza_runner.runner_orders r
 	JOIN pizza_runner.customer_orders c
 		ON r.order_id = c.order_id
-	WHERE r.distance NOT LIKE 'null'
+	WHERE r.distance IS NOT NULL
 	GROUP BY r.order_id
 ) AS orders;
 ```